wp-plugins/8tracks-shortcode/readme.txt

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

 == Upgrade Notice ==
-This release fixes an annoying bug with tag and artist searches involving multi-part names.
+This release fixes an annoying bug with tag, dj, and artist searches involving multi-part names.
 Also, features added to allow use of WP categories in tag searches, and collections of similar mixes (powered by Echo Nest).

 == Changelog ==